 - As seen in above figure, first 1024 bytes are reserved boot blocks.

-- Volume Header – It contains information about the structure of HFS Volume.
+- Volume Header: This contains information about the structure of HFS Volume.
 It keeps track of Catalog ID Numbering and increases it one each time file added.
 HFS+ volume header also contains signature “H+.”

-- Allocation file – It keeps track of allocation blocks used by the file system.
+- Allocation file: This keeps track of allocation blocks used by the file system.
 It basically includes a bitmap.
 Each bit represents the status of the allocation block.
 If it is set to 1, that means Allocation block is used, and if it is 0, that means allocation block is not used.

-- Extent Overflow file – It consists of a pointer to the extent of the.
+- Extent Overflow file: This consists of a pointer to the extent of the.
 If the file is larger than eight contiguous allocation blocks, then it uses extents.

-- Catalog File – It organizes data using balanced tree system as mentioned previously.
+- Catalog File: This organizes data using balanced tree system as mentioned previously.
 It utilizes to find the location of file or folder within the volume.
-It also contains the metadata of file like creation and modification date, permissions.
+It also contains the metadata of a file, including creation and modification date as well as permissions.

-- Attribute File – It contains the customizable attributes of a file.
+- Attribute File: This contains the customizable attributes of a file.

-- Startup File – It assists the booting system which does not have built-in ROM support.
+- Startup File: This assists the booting system which does not have built-in ROM support.

 - Actual data is stored in the file system and tracked by the file system.

-- Alternate Volume Header – It is Back up Volume header located at Last 1024 byte of the volume and its 512 bytes long.
+- Alternate Volume Header: This is a Backup Volume header located at the last 1024 bytes of the volume.
+It is 512 bytes long.